 When complete, this tool will allow users to nowcast E. coli levels in coastal streams and at adjacent beaches and predict the potential impact of land-use changes in contributing watersheds.
 To test this concept, we are developing a pilot model for the lower Root River and North Beach in the city of Racine.

 Once completed, DNR staff will evaluate the pilot tool for its transferability to other coastal watersheds in Wisconsin and hope to make the tool available online.

 Developing Operational Nowcast Models

 Public health officials at only seven of the 540 monitored Great Lakes beaches in the United States currently use nowcast models to help with beach notifications and closures.
 In Wisconsin, officials at only one of our 124 monitored Great Lakes beaches uses this type of model.
 With support from the Wisconsin Coastal Management program, we are developing local capacity to build, refine and maintain operational nowcast models.
-Working with beach managers in Ozaukee County and Racine, we will use U.S. EPA's Virtual Beach 2.0 to build, refine, and evaluate models for 5 additional Lake Michigan beaches.
-The DNR will provide local partners with individualized, hands-on training on data assembly, model building, evaluation, and nowcasting.
+Working with beach managers in Ozaukee County and Racine, we will use U.S. EPA's Virtual Beach 2.0 to build, refine and evaluate models for five additional Lake Michigan beaches.
+The DNR will provide local partners with individualized, hands-on training on data assembly, model building, evaluation and nowcasting.
 In addition, efforts in Racine will include the development of an alternative model (using qPCR).

 Virtual Beach Pilot Model (2009)